arrtie/pomer-doro/README.md

 ## Getting Started

-Pomer-doro uses Astro, Typescript, and Playwright.
+Pomer-doro is built with Astro and Typescript and tested with Playwright and Vitest.

 ### Development